User Manual

 Presentation mode

-The “presentation mode” is an easy way to show your notes and/or use them as a presentation.
+The “presentation mode” is an interface to show your notes and/or use them as a presentation.

 This mode will make buttons appear that will quickly let you go from one bookmark to another.
 You will also be able to recenter your screen on a bookmark at any moment, and to keep track of your time!